The Glasswrights’ Master

 “Character development is strong as Rani continues to struggle with her past.
 As with the previous novels, this has a gritty sense of realism that belies the fantasy setting and imperfect characters who strive to rectify their mistakes.
 Rani’s growing awareness of her own destiny and the difficult choices she faces resonate and evoke sympathy for this strong heroine.” — Romantic Times

-The Glasswrights’ Master, the fourth volume in the Glasswrights Series, is available as an ebook and in print [Buy now!].
-It has been translated into German as Die Meisterschaft der Glasmalerin [Buy now!].
+The Glasswrights’ Master, the fourth volume in the Glasswrights Series, is available in print, as an ebook and as an audiobook.
+It has been translated into German as Die Meisterschaft der Glasmalerin.

 <<< Chapter 1 >>>

 As the battering ram pounded against the city gates, Rani Trader prayed that the Thousand Gods would permit her to live until sunset.
 Hundreds of soldiers shuffled around her, repeating the holy sign with their own mailed fists.
 A breeze swirled down the cathedral’s marble aisle, harbinger of autumn’s chill, and Rani automatically looked at Mair, making sure that her Touched friend had settled a cloak around her too-thin shoulders.

 Mair glared back at Rani, as if the cold breeze were a personal affront.
 Rani started to let herself believe that the Touched woman’s old spirits had revived, that she had finally returned to her habit of ordering the world about.
 Before joy could boil around Rani’s heart, though, Mair glanced at the silken square tied about her wrist.
 She whispered to the cloth in a voice almost too soft to make out in the echoing cathedral.
 “All’ll be well, Lar.
 Fear not, son.
 Ye’ll not grow too cold.”